 Space shuttle, equipped with more advanced PCB technology, taking off!

 Today, SpaceX is one of the big names exploring new frontiers of spaceflight.
 Founded in 2002 by Elon Musk, SpaceX is an ambitious venture to create a new reusable launch system and, ultimately, interplanetary travel.
 The most visible of these efforts is the Falcon series of rockets.
 Designed with the goals of reusability and reduced costs, the Falcon series is engineered around ease of manufacturing and assembly.
 The genesis of the Falcon family and SpaceX itself stems from Musk’s early discovery that the cost of building a space vehicle is easily controlled through vertical integration.
 In other words, SpaceX independently produces the majority of the Falcon parts and carries out assembly in-house.
 The Falcon 9 rockets, the most recent focus of development, is a two-stage design engineered with a revolutionary landing system.
 On the return descent, the rocket rotates around 180 degrees and lands vertically, an incredible achievement towards a reusable rocket system.

 On Feb 19th SpaceX debuted its Falcon 9 launch.
 Image credit: Nadezda Murmakova/shutterstock.com

-SpaceX might be pushing the boundaries of PCB technology to the atmospheric limit, but there’s no application that won’t benefit from powerful and innovative design.
+SpaceX might be pushing the boundaries of printed circuit board technology to the atmospheric limit, but there’s no application that won’t benefit from powerful and innovative design.
 Professional PCB design software can let you make your design dreams a reality.
-Whether you’re a first-time designer with big ideas for the next great gadget, or an experienced engineer looking to refine your workflow, Altium has the PCB tools you need to launch your next project.
+Whether you’re a first-time designer with big ideas for the next great gadget, or an experienced engineer looking to refine your workflow, Altium Designer has the PCB tools you need to launch your next project.